 You will be in for a disappointing ride up the London Eye if you go up but can’t see anything because of bad weather.

 London Eye at night tickets

-The London Eye at night can be experienced in two ways.
+Guests can experience the London Eye at night in two ways.

-This ticket, however, is seasonal and is available only from October to March.
+This ticket, however, is seasonal and is not available all through the year.

 London Eye FAQs

 Tourists heading towards London Eye have lots of questions about this fine London attraction.

 From February 2020, Lastminute.com has become London Eye’s headline sponsor.